Best Lotion for Black Skin (2026 Guide)

 5) Vaseline Intensive Care Cocoa Radiant Body Oil Gel — The seal & sheen

-Think of this as your finishing coat.
-Smooth a thin layer on damp skin or over your lotion to lock in moisture and get that “oiled legs” look with less mess than straight oils.
-A little goes a long way.
+Think of this as your finishing step.
+Apply a thin layer to damp skin or over lotion to seal in moisture and get that “oiled legs” look with less mess than straight oils.
+Start small—a little goes a long way.

-Cons: too dewy for some; avoid on fabrics until it fully sets
+Cons: can feel too dewy for some; keep it off clothing until it fully absorbs/sets

 We may earn a small referral fee